We use cookies for statistical purposes.

 Tax residency rules in Switzerland are different meaning that a digital nomad can become liable for taxation if:

-• he or she lives and work in Switzerland for more than 30 days in a year;
+1. he or she lives and work in Switzerland for more than 30 days in a year;

-• lives in Switzerland without any occupation for more than 90 days in a calendar year.
+2. lives in Switzerland without any occupation for more than 90 days in a calendar year.

 By comparison, a digital nomad visa in Switzerland would imply living here for up to 90 days without being taxed on one’s activity, if following the model of other countries.

 We are also at your disposal if you want to immigrate to Switzerland permanently.
 If you have plans to move to Switzerland, employment is one of the simplest ways, as there are several types of work visas you can obtain.
 Please bear in mind that you must first secure a job here and then apply for a work and residence permit.
-These are usually issued for limited periods of time.
+These are usually issued for limited periods.

 Alternatives to a digital nomad visa in Switzerland